lauracpierre/FA_Timeline/README.md

 We are looking to create a simple timeline of messages.

 The class `FA_TableViewController` is already implementing a few key delegate methods.
+You should display the status of the conversation (read or not), the blurb and from.
+After click on the cell, this should take you to another view to display the list of messages (henced, you just read the conversation).

+In the message list:

 * Display the HTML content of the message (the `body` property of the message).
 * The webview should resize itself to the correct height, and so does the cell.